adrianlapaz3/SPARK/README.md

 *set_bands* and col names when use of the bands squared, e.g. B2$^{2}$, Ns$^{2}$, and VH$^{2}$, input as “B2_2”, “VH_2”, and “Ns_2”.
-Furthermore, for Ns or other variables, e.g. lidar, use col name as “Ns”
+Furthermore, for Ns or other variables, e.g. lidar, use col name as “Ns”.

 ##### Modeling selected vegetation indices with the *linear_model()* function